About

 Founder of Story Playscapes & Its Globally Beloved My Story Meadow Program

 In 2020, during the COVID-19 pandemic, Susan began sharing her poetic and fictional writing études on her My Story Meadow blog.
 It rapidly attracted a global readership who were interested in Susan’s story telling and techniques shared.
-Susan committed herself to providing global literacy development opportunities to readers via her popular My Story Meadow Program.
+Susan committed herself to providing global literacy development opportunities to readers via her popular My Story Meadow: Soulful Literary Salon.
 This lead to her founding her business, named after her passion for life’s energies and her Romantic wanders: Story Playscapes.

 In 2023, Susan touched the hearts of the globe with her metaphysical magic when Story Playscapes released her monumental, first two plays in the Theatre Playscapes series: Fleur of Yesterday and All the Hope We Carry, both developed for young adult performers around the world.